miles-akio/CECS378-AntiLife360/README.md

 ## **Conclusion**

 This project offers a privacy-focused solution for users who wish to block or fake their location when using Life360.
 By using GPS spoofing and optional network blocking, users can protect their real location data from being tracked by third-party apps.

----

-Let me know if you'd like any additional clarifications for the README file or if you want further adjustments to the app!